Palmarian Catholic Church: Marian apparitions, Spain and the Second Vatican Council

 The Virgin Mary as she would have appeared as Our Lady of La Salette in 1846.
 This initiated a series of apocalyptic Marian apparitions, warning modern man of a coming great chastisement.

 A series of Marian apparitions starting in the 19th century have led to what Magnus Lundberg calls Marian Apocalyptic Movements.
 These apparitions typically feature the Virgin Mary bearing an important eschatological message that warns humanity of a coming chastisement from God for its sinful behaviour and apostasy which will be followed by a period of peace and virtue for the faithful.
 When humanity then returns to its sinful ways, a more fearsome chastisement culminates in a final world war that marks the end of the world.
-Some of these apparitions have been investigated by the Roman Catholic Church and declared worthy of belief and veneration.
+Some of these apparitions have been investigated by the Catholic Church and declared worthy of belief and veneration.
 Palmarians regard several as important steps on the way to the appearance of Our Lady of Palmar, specifically those of La Salette (1846), Fátima (1917), Ezkioga (1931), Heroldsbach (1949), Ladeira do Pinheiro (1960), San Damiano (1961), and Garabandal (1961).

 The apparitions of El Palmar de Troya took place in Spain at a time of religious and political upheaval, during the final decade that Francisco Franco was Caudillo of the Spanish State.
 The government had been established in the aftermath of the Spanish Civil War and during the war the nationalists identified themselves as engaged in a "Crusade against the Second Spanish Republic 1919-1939, international communism and freemasonry."
-Before and during the Civil War, many Catholic clerics were killed by the republican side and in some places the Catholic Church had to go underground.
+Before and during the Spanish Civil War, many Catholic clerics were killed by the republican side and in some places the Catholic Church had to go underground.
 After victory, under Franco, National Catholicism was adopted in Spain, whereby Spanishness and Catholicism were presented as being inseparable.
 In the worldview of Francoism, Spain was a "providential nation, being a faithful Catholic bulwark against liberalism, Freemasonry, Protestantism and communism".
 Spain was a confessional state and this broadly had the support of the church; however, by the 1940s, there was some concerns about the power of the state subordinating the church and after the Second Vatican Council in the 1960s, the high episcopacy, particularly Cardinal Vicente Enrique y Tarancón began to push against Franco for "reforms" and the creation of a more modern state.
 This was not unanimous and some Spanish priests belonging to the Hermandad Sacerdotal Española backed Francoists against the new liberal-leaning line of the Spanish Episcopal Conference and the Vatican.